chipturner/pxhist/README.md

   - zsh: `pxh import --shellname zsh --histfile ~/.zsh_histfile`
   - bash: `pxh import --shellname bash --histfile ~/.bash_history`
   - Optional: pull from another computer: `pxh import --shellname zsh --hostname HOST --username root --histfile <(ssh root@HOST cat /root/.zsh_histfile)`
+- Periodically synchronize with databases from other systems with a simple workflow via shared storage such as Dropbox:
+  - `pxh sync ~/Dropbox/pxh/` which merges from all db files in that directory and writes a new file with the merged output

 ## Inspiration and Similar Tools